-Since its inception in 1969, the Nobel Prize in Economics (technically "The Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel") has been an important catalyst for research agendas in economics and other academic disciplines.
-Thus, the awarding of the prize to libertarian economists over the past 46 years has both reflected and boosted the resurgence in free‐market ideas.
-Three Nobel Prize winners in particular have identified themselves with libertarianism: F. A. Hayek, Milton Friedman, and James M. Buchanan.
+Since its first award in 1969, the Nobel Prize in Economics (technically, the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel) has been an important catalyst for research agendas in economics and other academic disciplines.
+Thus, the awarding of the prize to libertarian economists over the past 46 years has both reflected and boosted the resurgence in free‐market thinking.
+Three Nobel Prize winners in particular identified themselves with libertarianism: F. A. Hayek, Milton Friedman, and James M. Buchanan.
 All three also had close ties to the Cato Institute.

 The first libertarian to receive the Nobel Prize was F. A. Hayek in 1974.
 In the years leading up to the prize announcement, Hayek had reached a professional and personal nadir.
-Unable to maintain an appointment in the United States, Hayek had returned to Austria to take up a position at the University of Salzburg, Austria.
-With the announcement of the prize in 1974, however, Hayek’s work, and the fortune of Austrian economics, took a remarkable turn, even though he himself famously expressed misgivings about the propriety of awarding such an honor to economists.
+Unable to maintain an academic appointment in the United States, Hayek had returned to Austria to take up a position at the University of Salzburg.
+With the announcement of the prize in 1974, however, Hayek’s ideas and fortunes took a remarkable turn, even though he himself famously expressed misgivings about the propriety of awarding such an honor to economists.

 Two years after Hayek’s win, Milton Friedman, then a professor at the University of Chicago, was awarded the prize for his work on monetary theory.
-This work, along with that of Hayek, was to form the basis of Cato’s advocacy of stable money and inspired Cato’s first conference on monetary policy in 1983.
+This work, along with that of Hayek, was to form the basis of Cato’s advocacy of stable money and inspired Cato’s first annual conference on monetary policy in 1983.
 Participants included Fritz Machlup, Anna Schwartz, Gottfried Haberler, future Nobel Laureate Robert Mundell, and Allan Meltzer.

 One year before the massacre in Tiananmen Square, Cato held its first conference in China, “Economic Reform in China: Problems and Prospects,” at which Friedman spoke.
-A collection of papers presented at the conference was published in English in 1990, but it remained blocked by the Chinese government until 1993, when Friedman met with then Communist Party leader Jiang Zemin.
+A collection of papers presented at the conference was published in English in 1990, but it remained blocked by the Chinese government until 1993, when Friedman met with then–Communist Party leader Jiang Zemin.

 Libertarians have always known that government often fails, but before the pioneering work of James M. Buchanan, why government fails remained somewhat of a mystery.
-His Nobel Prize in 1986 gave recognition to the already growing movement in "Public Choice" economics, which provided a lens through which to analyze these failures.
+Buchanan’s Nobel Prize in 1986 gave recognition to the already growing movement in the Public Choice school of economics, which provides a lens through which to analyze these failures.
 His careful study of incentives showed market influences at work even in the “market” for government powers and favors.